erol1098/NCD-Prescription-System-Demo/README.md

 ### Step 2: Configure your NEAR CLI

+You need 2 NEAR CLI and 2 NEAR testnet account to run this demo properly.
+If you dont have 2 account, you can run the demo, too (Then, doctor account and pharmacist account will be same.).

-Configure your near-cli to authorize your test account recently created:
+Configure your NEAR CLI'S to authorize your test accounts recently created:

     near login